Monday 1 June 2020

 XCOM 2 has a sleeker, cleaner look than the chunky cartoonish graphics of EU.

 As of this writing the latest XCOM title is Chimera Squad, a budget title that concentrates on tactical combat instead of base management.
 I haven't played it.
 It apparently has a lot of bugs, but they'll be ironed out in time.
 I waited twenty-five years to play Terror From the Deep, I can wait another few months for Chimera Squad to be patched.
+EDIT: In the end I waited one year and bought it when it was re-released on budget.
+It's okay!
+Ragged around the edges, with a much smaller scope than its predecessor, but the characterisation and storytelling was solid and it had a great soundtrack.

 Terror from a Deep has a more varied set of environments than Enemy Unknown.
 The original game was mostly farms and deserts, with the occasional tree, whereas Deep has abandoned ruins and expansive alien colonies.

 The XCOM games have a number of shared elements.
 The games take place over a number of months, with the aliens gradually introducing more powerful units as the campaign goes on.
 On a tactical level the engine uses probability to determine whether shots connect, which is jarring if you've come to think of 80% as a sure thing.
-In reality 80% means that one in five of your shots will miss.
+In reality 80% means that one in five shots will miss.

 45% is almost half, isn't it?
 Fifty-fifty odds aren't that bad.
 And it feels like a waste if I don't shoot.

-The XCOM games also try to force the rough-and-tumble of real combat into the genteel context of turn-based tabletop warfare, which leads to odd situations where your soldiers miss enemies standing right next to them.
-This is supposed to represent the fact that your soldiers have just dashed into cover and are being shot at while scared out of their minds, but it looks odd.
+Across the course of an entire game even a few 99% shots are likely to miss, but nonetheless there's a stereotype that XCOM's dice are rigged against the player.
+The XCOM games try to force the rough-and-tumble of real combat into the genteel context of turn-based tabletop warfare, which leads to odd situations where XCOM's soldiers miss enemies standing right next to them.
+It's supposed to represent the fact that the soldier has just dashed into cover while under pressure, but it looks odd.

-The XCOM games are also famous for their inverse difficulty curve.
-At the beginning of the game XCOM's soldiers are weak and poorly-equipped.
 The games tend to reach a peak of difficulty when the aliens introduce psionic enemies.
-In UFO: Enemy Unknown the aliens can conceivably mind control and destroy your entire squad on turn two of the second mission.
-However once your own soldiers gain some experience and master psionics the games all become easier, until the final missions are a cakewalk.
+In UFO: Enemy Unknown the aliens could conceivably mind control and destroy an entire XCOM squad on turn two of the second mission.
+However once XCOM's own soldiers gain some experience and master psionics the missions become easier, and the final battle is usually a cakewalk.

 If you want to have fun, natural fun, Deep is a disaster.
 There are essentially four problems.